nadeleke/Machine-Learning-Example-/README.md

 representing the day of the week was also generated using the datetime module.
 The “events” feature column is parsed to identify all unique values, which were then assigned numerical values, thereby making them discrete.

-##	Regression models evaluated and parameterization
+##	Regression models and parameterization
 Due to the mixed feature types available in our data sets, we decided to evaluate only models that perform well with both discrete and continuous features simultaneously.
 The models evaluated include: (1) Decision Tree Regressor (2) Gaussian Naïve Bayes (3) Random Forest
 Regressor and (4) K-Nearest Neighbor Regressor.
 The kFold technique was used for cross validation with 10 splits applied to all the models